There are many ways that we can support you to be successful in your studies during your time at Bath Spa University.

 If you don’t feel that you’re fit to submit or undertake an assessment, or if you feel that you need more time in order to submit an assessment item (or more than one assessment item), you can either:

-ii) Request mitigating circumstances for assessments in one or more modules - this will defer the coursework hand-in date to the next assessment period.
-You can find out more about this process and our Mitigating Circumstances policy on the Mitigating Circumstances webpages.
-This tells you about eligible mitigating circumstances, possible evidence which may be required and the approval process.
+ii) Request exceptional circumstances for assessments in one or more modules - this will defer the coursework hand-in date to the next assessment period.
+You can find out more about this process and our Exceptional Circumstances policy on the Exceptional Circumstances webpages.
+This tells you about eligible exceptional circumstances, possible evidence which may be required and the approval process.

-It is really important that, if you don’t feel that you’re fit to submit an assessment or undertake an assessment, you ask for support and let your module tutor know
+It is really important that you ask for support and let your module tutor know if you don’t feel that you’re fit to submit or undertake an assessment.

 If you feel that there was either an administrative error in the assessment process, that the assessment of your course was not carried out as published in the course material or that there was demonstrable prejudice or bias against you by one or more examiners, you are able to submit an appeal.